Alan Turing: Delilah

 Following his work at Bell Labs in the US, Turing pursued the idea of electronic enciphering of speech in the telephone system.
 In the latter part of the war, he moved to work for the Secret Service's Radio Security Service (later HMGCC) at Hanslope Park.
-At the park, he further developed his knowledge of electronics with the assistance of engineer Donald Bayley.
+At the park, he further developed his knowledge of electronics with the assistance of REME officer Donald Bayley.
 Together they undertook the design and construction of a portable secure voice communications machine codenamed Delilah.
 The machine was intended for different applications, but it lacked the capability for use with long-distance radio transmissions.
 In any case, Delilah was completed too late to be used during the war.
 Though the system worked fully, with Turing demonstrating it to officials by encrypting and decrypting a recording of a Winston Churchill speech, Delilah was not adopted for use.
 Turing also consulted with Bell Labs on the development of SIGSALY, a secure voice system that was used in the later years of the war.